D4vsus/JT-2/README.md

 ---

 ## Working in it
-The terminal still at work, so some stuff such us the keyboard shortcut are in development.
+The terminal still at work, so some stuff such us the command record are in development.

 ---